Cartoon-KAPOW!

 CTR: Click Through Rate

-The CTR is the percentage of people who click on a link.
+The CTR refers to the percentage of people who click on a link.
 This could be a link on a web page, in a blog article or in an email.

 For example, when copywriters write email sequences, each email usually includes a clickable link to a page of your website.
 This might be to promote a particular product, service or blog article.